JuliaPy/SymPy.jl/docs/src/introduction.md

 ```

-(The `y,2` is a replacement for `y,y` which makes higher order terms easier to type.)
 These expressions are evaluated with the `doit` method:

 ```jldoctest introduction
 julia> ex.doit() |> string